 The following group of people is not involved in electing the President of India:

 - Nominated Members of Lok Sabha (2) and Rajya Sabha (12)

 - Members of Legislative Councils (Both elected and nominated) in bicameral legislatures

 - Nominated Members of union territories of Delhi and Puducherry

-What is the term of President’s office?
+What is the term of the President’s office?

 Once President is elected, he holds office for five years.
-He sits in the office even after the completion of five years given no new election have taken place or no new President has been elected till then.
+He sits in the office even after the completion of five years given no new election has taken place or no new President has been elected till then.
 He can also be re-elected and there is no cap on his re-election.

 |What is the principle of election used in the President’s election?||Proportional Representation with means of a single transferable vote|